Learn about the crystal Amethyst. What is it, how to identify it, common folklore, metaphysical uses, correspondences, and more!

 - Streak – white or colorless

-May fade in tone if left overexposed to light sources such as the sun.
+Sun Exposure: May fade in tone if left overexposed to light sources, including the Sun

 Folklore & Fun Facts

-- Ancient Greeks believed this crystal would protect its owner from drunkeness, and would often wear them while drinking or carve them into drinking vessels.
+- Ancient Greeks believed this crystal would protect its owner from becoming drunk, and would often wear them while drinking or carve them into drinking vessels.